hamalcij/pfamannot/README.md

 ## License

-Read [legal documents](docs/legal) to get informed about licensing, distribution and allowed usage of `pfamannot`.
+Read [LICENSE](LICENSE) to get informed about licensing, distribution and allowed usage of `pfamannot`.

 ## Authors